shikhar3295/adam2392.github.io/content/blog/coding/setting-up-virtualenv.md

     $ workon name_of_virtualenvironment

+2. Working on TVB with Venv
+TBD.

+3. Requirements.txt
+This is a convenient file for you to make that keeps track of all your packages.
+If you ever want to run your project on a new computer, you just create a new virtual environment and run:

+    $ pip install -r requirements.txt $

+To create the file:

+    $ pip freeze > requirements.txt $

 # Convenient Tools
 1. Automatically cd to your project directory
 Input the following code to your ./virtualenvs/postactivate file